craftingcity/The-Known-World/Prenotes Oct 11 23.md

 ### Intro

 When last we left our heroes, they were victors in a teamfight in an Underground Fighting Concord match against four shmucks.
-With a minor monetary boon, they look to their most recent contacts in [[Guild of Wizards#Council of Mages]]
+With a minor monetary boon, they look to their most recent contacts in [[Guild of Wizards#Council of Mages]].

 You know that you have a room at the Silver Unicorn within the [[Wheel Ward]] and a tentative meeting with [[Nicolas Talaveem]] tomorrow.